 Personal Injury Lawsuit Following a Florida Car Accident

 There is no stipulation for how much someone can sue for a car accident.
-You will need to hire an attorney to gather facts and information to determine the value of your claim.
+You will need to hire an attorney who will gather facts and information to determine the value of your claim.
 It isn’t fixed, as many factors determine your injury, including financial losses like medical bills.
 There are also intangible losses such as physical discomfort, mental distress, anxiety, and loss of enjoyment of life.
 Once these have been calculated, it is possible to decide on the amount you could sue, so validity is crucial.
 If the jury or judge deems the amount unrealistic, this could jeopardize your case.

-Florida is a “no-fault” state, meaning it does not matter who is at fault; you are obligated to file a claim under your Personal Injury Protection (PIP) insurance coverage.
+Florida is a “no-fault” state, meaning that it does not matter who is at fault; you are obligated to file a claim under your Personal Injury Protection (PIP) insurance coverage.
 Your injury only qualifies for a lawsuit if it reaches specific statutory requirements.

 In Florida, Is There a Ceiling on Car Accident Damages?

 Florida law does not place a cap on damages in a car accident.
 However, the sum requested in demand must be reasonable and substantiated by facts, and damages cannot be claimed based on speculation or ambiguity.
 Nonetheless, the amount that someone could receive is not boundless.
 For example, if a jury awards $1,000,000 in damages to an injured victim but the insurance policy limit is $500,000, the plaintiff will only receive $500,000.
 In this case, you may also be able to sue the other driver directly.